 The sky, ground, or vegetation in aerial images don’t really have a defined set of boundaries.
 Semantic segmentation is more efficient at “painting” pixels that belong to these classes.
 Object detection will still pick up the “sky” as an object, but it will struggle far more with such objects.

 Objects that are often occluded - Use Instance Segmentation if possible

 Occlusion is handled far better in two-stage detection networks than one-shot approaches.
 Within this branch of detectors, instance segmentation models will do a better job at understanding and segmenting occluded objects than mere bounding-box detectors.

 Before deep learning took off in 2013, almost all object detection was done through classical machine learning techniques.
 Common ones included viola-jones object detection technique, scale-invariant feature transforms (SIFT), and histogram of oriented gradients.

 These would detect a number of common features across the image, and classify their clusters using logistic regression, color histograms, or random forests.
 Today’s deep learning-based techniques vastly outperform these.

-Deep learning-based approaches use neural network architectures like retinaNET, Yolo (You only look once), CentreNET, SSD (Single Shot Multibox detector), Region proposals (R-CNN, fast-rcnn, Faster RCNN, cascade R-CNN) for feature detection of the object, and then identification into labels.
+Deep learning-based approaches use neural network architectures like RetinaNet, YOLO (You Only Look Once), CenterNet, SSD (Single Shot Multibox detector), Region proposals (R-CNN, Fast-RCNN, Faster RCNN, Cascade R-CNN) for feature detection of the object, and then identification into labels.